needle-tools/needle-engine-support/documentation/technical-overview.md

 ## Vendor-specific glTF Extensions (NEEDLE_*)

 Needle Engine stores custom data in glTF files through our vendor extensions.
+These extensions are designed to be flexible and allow relatively arbitrary data to put into them.
+Notably, no code is stored in these files.
+Interactive components is restored from the data at runtime.
+This has some similarities to how AssetBundles function in Unity – the receiving side of an asset needs to have matching code for components stored in the file.

 > We're currently not prodiving schemas for these extensions as they are still in development.
-The information below demonstrates extension usage by example and includes notes on architectural choices and what we may change in future releases.
+The JSON snippets below demonstrates extension usage by example and includes notes on architectural choices and what we may change in future releases.

 > References between pieces of data are currently constructed through a mix of indices into other parts of the glTF file and JSON pointers.
 We may consolidate these approaches in a future release.
 We're also storing string-based GUIDs for cases where ordering is otherwise hard to resolve (e.g. two components referencing each other) that we may remove in the future.